Sorbonne University Abu Dhabi launches its annual cycle of conferences “Sorbonne Talking series”

 Dr. Yann Rodier, head of History department and Assistant Professor at Sorbonne Abu Dhabi said: “The Sorbonne Talking Series cycle strengthens the academic and cultural position of Sorbonne Abu Dhabi in the UAE and the region as it offers a new framework for the academic events that the university organizes.
 In connection with contemporary topics, we will tackle a wide range of stimulating themes in the presence of specialist and guest speakers”.

-The second talk entitled “Making a museum in the 21st century: from idea to conception”, will take place on 15 November 2017 after the official opening of the Louvre Abu Dhabi.
+The second talk titled “Making a museum in the 21st century: from idea to conception”, will take place on 15 November 2017 after the official opening of the Louvre Abu Dhabi.
 The last talk of the first semester will be devoted to “Women in Gulf Societies: representations, modernity and changes” and will take place on 6 December 2017.
 Each event is the result of a collaboration between Sciences and Human Sciences departments at Sorbonne Abu Dhabi, in connection with other universities, local and outside partners.